philipp-schuetz/arch-setup/README.md

 # Arch Setup
 My arch linux setup.

-run `setup.sh` to install software and place the configs in the right directories.
+- run `install.sh` to install required packages and copy the configs in the right directories

-run `get-files.sh` to pull in the configs from their folders
+- run `get-files.sh` to copy in the configs to the repo